Sanakan8472/copy-dialog-lunar-lander/README.md

 # Known Issues

 * Sometimes clicking on the **Click here to play** message does not work and the game overlay gets unfocused.
 Not sure why that is.
 Just click twice again until it works.
 * Dragging from one monitor to another with a different DPI causes the overlay to spasm out.
 Just drag the copy dialog a bit further and it will fix itself.
-Not sure why that happens but I already wasted too much time on this joke so I left it as is but hey, [constributions](#contributing) are always welcome!
+Not sure why that happens but I already wasted too much time on this joke so I left it as is but hey, [contributions](#contributing) are always welcome!